swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

 In the case of escaping `self`, the race condition is eliminated but the problem of dangling reference remains.
-This problem exists for synchronous code as well and is orthogonal to the concurrency features.

 ```swift
 actor Clicker {